 Thankfully, he is aware of how much his audience loves this line, and he was smart enough to monetize with t-shirts.
 Unfortunately, he botched it with a very ugly design IMHO.
 But his intentions were good and he’s definitely on the right track by doing this sort of thing.

 The other thing Matt is doing right is creating searchable / evergreen content.
 Instead of other vloggers who create “empty” videos on a daily basis (with vague titles which nobody would ever search for), Matt is creating useful car reviews that will continue to provide value for years to come.
 People are always searching for car reviews on YouTube, and thanks to his early subaruwrxfan days, he has an extensive catalog of excellent car reviews with high search value.

-Another way of saying this is that unlike other car vloggers such as TJ Hunt, thestradman, Adam LZ, and superspeedersrob, Matt doesn’t get many views on each new upload.
+Another way of saying this is that, unlike other car vloggers, Matt doesn’t get many views on each new upload.
 However, his views continue to trickle in consistently over time as people search for car reviews.
 In comparison, the videos that other automotive vloggers upload will usually die after the first week or so and not get much more views after that (because it isn’t searchable / evergreen content).

 What are some other things that Matt can do to save his dying YouTube channel?

 Thankfully for Matt, he has a very large (and established) audience to use as a springboard for new revenue streams (in addition to some of the things I already discussed so far).
 If I were Matt, there are two things that need to be heavily promoted in a commercial way, which will in turn ignite more excitement for his brand and increase the subscriber count: